Relintai/pandemonium_engine_docs/tutorials/introduction/introduction_to_godot.md

              see `GDNative third-party bindings
              ( doc_what_is_gdnative_third_party_bindings )`.

-What do I need to know to use Godot?
+What do I need to know to use Pandemonium?
 ------------------------------------

-Godot is a feature-packed game engine.
+Pandemonium is a feature-packed game engine.
 With its thousands of features, there is a lot to learn.
 To make the most of it, you need good programming foundations.
 While we try to make the engine accessible, you will benefit a lot from knowing how to think like a programmer first.

-Godot relies on the object-oriented programming paradigm.
+Pandemonium relies on the object-oriented programming paradigm.
 Being comfortable with concepts such as classes and objects will help you code efficiently in it.

 If you are entirely new to programming, we recommend following the `CS50 open